Alina Spera

 Ice-ocean Interactions in Nearshore Arctic

-Changing climate patterns and surface hydrology are altering nearshore nutrient cycling and circulation.
+Changing climate patterns and surface hydrology are altering nearshore nutrient cycling, ice dynamics, and circulation.
 This work examines how wind-driven mixing and riverine influence regulate biogeochemical gradients, air–water gas exchange, and ice–ocean interactions across coastal environments.

 Coastal inundation and tundra hydrology